 The Dangers of Stress

-Stress is not just an emotion you feel on a daily basis when you spill orange juice on your shirt, it's actually a very real problem that has links to early death and even changes in our DNA.
+Stress is not just an emotion you feel on a daily basis when you spill orange juice on your shirt.
+It's a very real problem that has links to early death and even changes in our DNA.

 To cut down on stress it's important to be aware of your workload and how much you're doing.
 Keeping a realistic expectation of your goals and how much you can accomplish can avoid repeated disappointments.
 Taking breaks can also help increase your productivity and decrease the stress you feel.